The History Boys

 R&B star Frank Ocean has made history by coming out as bisexual.
 Now, his new album is being released.
 Will his honesty change a musical genre notorious for its homophobia?

 There are very few women in the play.
-Fiona and Hector’s wife are mentioned but never seen.
+Fiona and Hector’s wives are mentioned but never seen.
 And for the teenage boys, girls are little more than objects.
 Eventually, Mrs Lintott gives her own seething assessment of women’s role in history: to follow behind men ‘with the bucket’.

 Reporter demands a voice for women of war